 For a variety of reasons, borrowers and lenders may renegotiate the terms of existing loans or exchange an existing loan for a new loan with the same lender.
 Naturally, there are accounting implications when the borrower and lender agree to modify or restructure an existing loan or exchange one loan for another.
 The accounting implications differ depending on whether the borrower’s or lender’s accounting is being considered.
-Our white paper, Fundamentals of accounting for debt modifications and restructurings, addresses the borrower’s accounting for the modification, restructuring or exchange of a loan.
+Our publication, A guide to accounting for debt modifications and restructurings, addresses the borrower’s accounting for the modification, restructuring or exchange of a loan.

-The primary decision points considered by the borrower in accounting for the modification, restructuring or exchange of one of its loans are captured below:
+The primary decision points considered by the borrower in accounting for the modification, restructuring or exchange of one of its loans include:

-Our white paper summarizes the relevant guidance on how to account for the modification, restructuring or exchange of a loan and provides numerous examples of how to apply this guidance.
+Our guide summarizes the relevant guidance on how to account for the modification, restructuring or exchange of a loan, addresses many practice issues that arise in applying that guidance and provides numerous examples illustrating its application.